christiangeissler/gradoptbenchmark/readme.md

 #Global Optimization Benchmark#

-This benchmark is based (but modified) on the setup described in Global optimization of lipschitz functions (C. Malherbe et. al. 2017) and used in a poster submission of a new global optimization approach called gradopt.
-We publish it here for the poster submission "Graduated Optimization of Black-Box Function" 2019 @ ICML Workshop.
+This benchmark is based (but heavily modified) on the setup described in Global optimization of lipschitz functions (C. Malherbe et. al. 2017) and used in a poster submission of a new global optimization approach called gradopt.
+We publish it here for the poster submission "Graduated Optimization of Black-Box Function" @ ICML 2019 Workshop on AutoML.

 #Usage#
 The experiment consists of two different parts: